johnpuddephatt/collaborativehousing/_pages/funding.md

 To helps make things easier we are able - while funds allow - to offer up to £1k ‘get going’ funding via our [**AGILE FUND**](/uploads/agile-fund-flyer-digital.pdf "agile-fund-flyer-digital.pdf")**.**

-The Agile fund has now closed.
+Sadly, the Agile fund has now closed.
 Collaborative Housing are working  together with national funders to secure other sources of support.
 Please get in touch.
 We will help make contacts.